BuildingLogiX/DataLynX/docs/user-guide/ui-tour.md

 ### **How to Switch Views:**

-1. Select a block in the Explorer or Flow View
+1. Select a block in the eXplorer or Flow View
 2. Look at the **top-right corner** of the screen
 3. Click the **Active View** dropdown (shows current view name)
 4. Select the desired view mode